SNAP: Semantic Stories for Next Activity Prediction: Introduction

-In summary, this paper's main contributions include: \begin{itemize} \item SNAP's state-of-the-art results for next activity prediction task using the most popular PBPM datasets, including in conversational RPA domain. \item Contextual semantic stories are the first approach, as far as we know, to utilize pre-trained LFMs for NAP task, using the process activities, free text utterances, attributes, and their semantic content. \item Fundamental principles for automatically constructing semantic stories for any given process event logs dataset. \end{itemize}

-The rest of the paper is organized as follows: Section 2 introduces the related work.
+The rest of the paper is organized as follows.
+Section 2 introduces relevant work.
 Section 3 outlines a formal definition of the problem and details the proposed SNAP algorithm.
 In Section 4, we start with the description of the explored datasets.
-Next, we present the results of the experiments conducted and an analysis of SNAP performance compared with the state-of-the-art models.
+Next, we present the results of the experiments and an analysis of SNAP performance compared with the state-of-the-art models.
 Section 5 includes a discussion on results and limitations of our approach.
 Finally, we propose future research directions.